 The Warli community is the largest tribe of the Maharashtra State.
 They can be found majorly in Palghar, Thane and Mumbai and near the Gujarat border (Dadra & Nagar Haveli).

 Warli is the dominant community in Konkan with beliefs focusing on nature.
 The main occupation of this community is farming as the Konkan is a region with a rich agricultural heritage.

 While it’s not clear about how long the Warlis have been around, Yashodhara Dalmia, an art historian and independent curator, claims in her book ‘The Painted World Of The Warlis’ that they are carrying on a tradition that dates back to 2500 to 3000 BC.

-Warli art is today one of the most popular and easily recognizable traditional art forms of Maharashtra and has gained recognition among the urban population as well.
+Warli art is today one of the most popular and easily recognizable traditional art forms of the State and has gained recognition among the urban population as well.

 Painted in white on mud walls, with occasional dots in red and yellow, the Warli art depicts the tribe’s traditional lifestyle.
 Using only a circle, a triangle and a square, the monosyllabic ritual wall paintings often surrounded the themes of hunting, fishes, dances, trees and animals.

 The symbolism in Warli art represents the circle of life.
 The triangle symbolizes mountain and trees.
 The square indicates a sacred enclosure for the mother goddess, symbolizing fertility, while the circle represents the sun and the moon.